How Flour Affects Pizza Crust Flavor: Myth vs. Reality

 • The germ, and especially the bran, give wheat (and flour) its natural flavor – earthy, nutty, and slightly bitter.
 Their colors range from beige-golden (germ) to reddish-brown (bran).

 • White flour is made exclusively from the endosperm.
-During milling, the bran and germ are removed, which is why white flour is white in color and neutral in taste.
+During milling, the bran and germ are removed, which is why white flour is white in color and neutral in flavor.

 • Wholemeal flour includes the entire wheat kernel – endosperm, bran, and germ– resulting in its darker gray-brown color and a pronounced wheat flavor.